 Dates are highly valuable for health.
 All varieties of dates are nutrient-dense and due to their high shelf-life and low perishability, dried ones are one of the most accessible dried fruits and are readily available in India.
 Moreover, fresh ones are either sun-dried or oven-dried to make dried dates.
 Dried dates are higher in calories, have a minimal amount of vitamin C and are heaped with phytoestrogen, which accounts for the second highest of any fruit.
 While the fresh one should be consumed as soon as possible.

-The latest research also reveals that phytoestrogen may be valuable for those with diabetes and obesity.
+Recent research suggests that phytoestrogen may benefit individuals with diabetes and obesity.

 Potential Health Benefits